 Deficient Sperm Production

-Damage Due to Cancer: Cancer treatments like radiation or chemotherapy can also affect sperm production in some cases.
-Also, if one of the testicles is removed due to any disease or problem, that may also affect the male fertility.
+Treatment for cancer, radiation therapy or chemotherapy can also impair sperm production sometimes.
+Removal of one of the testicles due to any disease like cancer also may affect male fertility.
 At Delhi IVF we can freeze and store sperms, before the treatment for cancer is initiated.

-Infection: Around 30% to 75% of infertility in men, is due to some infection of the reproductive organs.
-The presence of anti-sperm antibodies, which assault and obliterate the sperms are normally a decent marker that an infection is present.
-Such diseases are typically treated with antibodies.
+Around 30% to 75% of infertility in men is due to some infection of the reproductive organs.
+The presences of anti-sperm antibodies, which assault and obliterate the sperms, are normally a decent marker that an infection is present.
+Such diseases are typically treated with antibodies..